iT-lijun/little-a-dashboard/README.md

 ```bash
 npm run build
 ```
-> it will automatically generated dist directory
+> it will builds the app for production to the dist folder. your app is ready to be deployed.

 ## Already Done